kailash-manasarovar/statement/docs/timeline/2026/july.md

 ## Loka yoga

 - YTT.
-- I decide to try and do productive things with my time while I'm stalked endlessly by international security services and criminal gangs (not so much criminal gangs anymore and certainly not in the Far East).
+- I decide to try and do productive things with my time while I'm stalked endlessly by international security services and criminal gangs.
 - I pick a month's long yoga teacher training course in Bali.
 - It's agents.
 Everyone there.
 Is an agent.
 - The whole thing is set up for me.